main banner

 Finally, on June 30th, the dismantled remains of 'Ridge Runner' were taken by truck to the border and taken to an American base within Northern Ireland.

 Local Louth man Brendan McLeer was kind enough to provide these family photos of the dismantled aircraft being trucked through the town of Clougherhead.
 The vehicles are shown parked on the main street between the Star of the sea guest house and the then butchers, now Corrs pharmacy.
-One can sea the enormous propellers and the two engines on the low loader trailer.
+One can see the enormous propellers, both of which are damaged, the two engines and the horizontal tails on the low loader trailer.
+The truck facing the camera is a Bedford OX model, and was used to tow the Queen Mary trailer seen carrying the aircraft components.

 B-26 Ridge Runner in